The rare decays $h^0\rightarrow Z\gamma,V Z$ in the NB-LSSM: The rare Higgs decays

-After the numerical calculation, we find that the direct contributions are strongly suppressed.
-Therefore, the indirect contributions, introducing the NP contributions, play a more important role in our study.
-Then the decay width of $ h^{0} \rightarrow V Z $ can be deduced as
+Numerically, we find that the direct contributions are strongly suppressed.
+Therefore, the indirect contributions-especially those involving the effective $h^0 Z\gamma$ vertex-play the dominant role in our analysis.
+The decay width of $ h^{0} \rightarrow V Z $ can then be written as

 with $\lambda(x, y, z)=(x-y-z)^{2}-4 y z$.